A Glimpse into the Past of Isfahan — Իսֆահանի անցյալի ակնարկ

-Located in the historic city of Isfahan, the Malek Soltan Jarchi Bashi Bathhouse is a remarkable example of traditional Persian bathhouse architecture, offering visitors a unique opportunity to step back in time and experience Iran’s rich cultural heritage.
+The Jarchi Bashi Bathhouse Isfahan is one of the most important historical bathhouses in Iran.
+Located in the ancient city of Isfahan, the Malek Soltan Jarchi Bashi Bathhouse stands as a remarkable example of traditional Persian bathhouse architecture, offering visitors a unique opportunity to step back in time and explore Iran’s rich cultural heritage.

-Built during the Safavid era, this bathhouse once served as a luxurious public bathing place for the elite of Isfahan.
-Its name, Jarchi Bashi, refers to the royal herald, a prestigious position in the Safavid court.
+During the Safavid era, the Jarchi Bashi Bathhouse Isfahan served as a luxurious public bathing place for the elite of Isfahan.
+Its name, Jarchi Bashi, refers to the royal herald, an important role in the Safavid court.
 Over the centuries, the bathhouse has been carefully preserved, allowing visitors to admire its authentic design and atmosphere.

 Unique Light Wells – Natural light filters through small openings in the domed ceilings, creating a magical play of light and shadow.